 It's important to get treatment, because you are at higher risk of suicide.
-You are also at higher risk for depression, anxiety, substance abuse, and self-harm.
+You are also at higher risk for depression, anxiety, substance use disorder, and self-harm.
 Experts are still learning about the condition.
 Certain kinds of treatment can help and are often quite successful.

 What causes borderline personality disorder?

 Mental health experts don't know exactly what causes BPD.
 Some studies have shown it may be passed down in families.
 Your social and cultural surroundings may also play a part.
 For example, you may be at higher risk for BPD if you are part of a community with unstable relationships.
 People are at a higher risk for getting borderline personality disorder if they have suffered from abuse or neglect.
 Living with parents or guardians who have a history of substance use disorder or criminal activity may increase the risk as well.

 What are the symptoms of borderline personality disorder?

 The symptoms of BPD often start during the teen years.
 The symptoms can vary from person to person.
 But people with BPD will have at least 5 of these symptoms over time:

 - A pattern of severe mood changes over hours or days

 - Extreme anger and problems controlling anger